w-cheong/TetrisClone/README.md

 ## Secondary Task List
-Mainly cosmetic features for improved user experience, not necessary for playability These features may be implemented at any future point in any order Some tasks may be removed if deemed unneeded for users
+These are cosmetic features for improved user experience which are not necessary for playability.
+These features may be implemented at any future point in any order.
 * [X] Restart game without restarting tab
 * [X] Text marking hold and next queues
 * [X] Visual for paused screen
+* [X] Visual for gameplay controls
 * [ ] Proper randomization for next queue pieces (7-bag system)
 * [ ] Add autoplay
 * [ ] Start Screen designed